 Fasting as a method to treat diseases showed success even in ancient times, with Hippocrates claiming that fasting could prevent or lessen the severity of epilepsy.
-[1] Now, modern research on fasting has exploded, with hundreds of studies showing benefits like increased stress resistance, decreased risk of diabetes, longevity, and even reduced cancer risk.
-[2]
+[1] Now, modern research on fasting has exploded, with hundreds of studies showing many benefits of intermittent fasting like increased stress resistance, decreased risk of diabetes, longevity, and even reduced cancer risk.
+[2] Our contributor Bill Manci recently explored some of these newly discovered benefits of intermittent fasting.

-Here’s the key to remember: Regardless of when or how many hours you fast, it’s what you eat when you’re not fasting that can make or break it.
+Contrary to popular belief, what you eat between fasts can make or break your experience.
 Here’s how to maximize your eating time to make sure you fuel yourself properly through the process.

 It’s a common belief among the intermittent fasting community that, because you are eating within a smaller window during the day, you can eat whatever you want and still avoid gaining weight.
 The logic goes that it should be difficult to get in enough calories for the day in such a short time frame (typically a 6–8-hour window).